PeterRookeKainos/PetesSandbox/Asynchronous/Asynchronous/Readme.md

 - [MindMap](docs/AsyncAwaitMindmap.png) - a Mindmap for Async and Await features in C#

 #### Sequential Breakfast
-- [Breakfast.cs Sequence Diagram](docs/BreakfastSequenceDiagram.png) - a sequence diagram showing the flow of the Breakfast.cs program
+- [Breakfast.cs Sequence Diagram](docs/Breakfast.plantuml) - a sequence diagram showing the flow of the Breakfast.cs program
 - [Breakfast.cs Code](Breakfast.cs) - the code for the Breakfast program

 #### Asynchronous Breakfast - using Async and Await
-- [BreakfastAsyncSequenceDiagram.png](docs/BreakfastAsyncSequenceDiagram.png) - a sequence diagram showing the flow of the BreakfastAsync program
+- [BreakfastAsyncSequenceDiagram.png](docs/BreakfastAsync.plantuml) - a sequence diagram showing the flow of the BreakfastAsync program
 - [BreakfastAsync.cs Code](BreakfastAsync.cs) - the code for the Breakfast program using Async and Await

+#### The "Main" method
+- [Program.cs Code](Program.cs) - the code for the Main method that runs the Breakfast and BreakfastAsync methods